Leak testing your Grill:

 • Lightly sand the inner roof of the collector box

-If this information did not help you fix your ignitor, replacement will be necessary.
+If this information did not help you fix your grill gas ignitor, replacement will be necessary.
 Need further assistance?
 Please contact us.

 June 27th, 2010